tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 ``install_scheduling``         None                                 Set the Windows Update install recurrence (Will do nothing if no update is pending) (ex: 2h)
 ``install_at_shutdown``        False                                Install update when the machine will shutdown ``install_delay``              None                                 Set a deferred installation delay before publication in the repository (ex: 7d)
 ``allowed_severities``         None									                Define a severity list that will be automatically accepted during a wapt windows update scan. ex : Important,Critical,Moderate
 ============================== ==================================== ======================================================================================================================================================================

 .. hint::

 	These options can be set when generating the agent.

-Example WAPTWUA section in :file:`wapt-get.ini` file:
+Example :command:`[waptwua]` section in :file:`wapt-get.ini` file:

 .. code-block:: ini